ArkProjectNFTs/ark-market-v0/apps/indexer/README.md

 # Genkidama Indexer

-The projet uses an express.js app to index on chain orders events from existing marketplaces
+The projet uses an express.js app to index on-chain orders events from existing marketplaces

 | Marketplace | Status |
 | ----------- | ------ |